Mathura: Languages

 According to the 2011 census on Mathura NPP, 95.4% of the people identified as Hindi speakers, 2.6% as Urdu speakers and 1.4% as speakers of Braj Bhasha (the local dialect).
 The city also lies within the cultural region of Braj.

 Government and politics

-Actress turned political leader, Hema Malini is the sitting MP of holy constituency Mathura in Uttar Pradesh.
+Actress turned politician, Hema Malini is the sitting MP of the Mathura constituency in Uttar Pradesh, currently serving her third consecutive term since 2014.

 Transportation

 Rail

 Mathura Junction railway station is situated on the major Delhi-Mumbai rail route.
 Both Central Railway and Western Railway routes pass through Mathura.
 Trains from NCR (north-central railway) to ER (eastern railway) also pass through the Mathura junction.
 Mathura Cantt railway station is a major route for eastern and central railway.

 Important trains that originate/terminate at Mathura are: